frederic-perez/AmE-dictionary/data/idioms.md

 __bookworm__ _n_ A person who spends a large or excessive amount of time reading or studying.
 __boom chicka wah wah__
 __boom__ An exclamation used in conjunction with a decisive or impressive statement or action. _Boom!
 You can’t argue with that logic._
+__boon or bane__ Something that be may either good or bad, depending on context.
 __booty__
 __bop__ _v_ :five::hammer: (bopped) _The term “Christmas bops” refers to songs that are upbeat, festive and have a fun, catchy tune._
 __bopster__ The term “bopster” is a slang word that is used in James Ellroy’s novels to refer to a person who is hip or cool, usually in a jazz or beatnik context.
 The word is a combination of “bop“ (a style of jazz) and “hipster“ (someone who is in the know about the latest trends and fashions).